-Battled head to head with wide horned buffalo hogging the back-tracks.
-Scattered crowds of lazy wallabies through the scrub.
-Became a safe fishing platform while nudging at cunning crocodiles as she cruised beside creek beds.
-And steered millions of cranky cattle refusing to give up their taste of the wild.
+Wide horned buffalo, hogging the back-tracks, were no match in their head to head battles with her.
+She’d send them scurrying, as well as scattering crowds of lazy wallabies through the scrub.
+She’s been a safe fishing platform while nudging at cunning crocodiles as she cruised beside creek beds, and steered millions of cranky cattle refusing to give up their taste of the wild.

-A matriarch that conveyed the hopes of many.
-Carted endless supplies to feed her army, trekking across a country she’d seen change with the days.
-She’d rescued the injured.
-Guided the visiting.
-Carried the new born, and even transported the newlywed.
+As a matriarch, she conveyed the hopes of many.
+Has carted endless supplies to feed her army, trekking across a country she’d seen change with the days.
+She’d rescued the injured, guided the visiting, carried the newborn, and even transported the newlywed.

-Wouldn’t know what the black tarmac felt under her toes.
-Not once surrounded by concrete, or lost amongst a cacophony of cars that collectively crept along congested highways.
-Never stopped at a set of traffic lights.
+She’d never known what the black tarmac felt under her toes.
+Not once had she been surrounded by concrete, or got lost amongst a cacophony of cars that collectively crept along congested highways.
+She’s never had to stop at a set of traffic lights.
 Nor seen the extravagant coloured night glow of a city gone to slumber.

 Glassless.
 Roofless.
-Rust covered where chrome and straight painted panels once shone.
-A body of lumps and bumps, wearing patch-ups reminiscent of a front line survivor of WWII.
-Her engine adaptable to the simple rules of bush mechanics, reacting well to roadside repairs using whatever lay about.
-Be it a cattleman’s sweat laden leather belt, or strips of denim jeans to cinch up a pipe, it was always just enough to help her limp us all back home.
+Rust covers her where chrome and straight painted panels used to shine.
+Now, a body of lumps and bumps, wearing patch-ups reminiscent of a front line survivor of WWII.
+Her engine was perfectly adaptable to the simple skills of the bush mechanics, reacting well to roadside repairs, using whatever layabout.
+Be it a cattleman’s sweat laden leather belt, or strips of denim jeans to cinch up a pipe, it was always just enough to help her to limp us all back home.

-There’s no comparison to the shiny new tin toys of today that dare to compete with this grand ol’ beast unbothered about her beauty.
-They didn’t have her heart, or her unstopping stamina.
-The toughness to handle intense paint-blistering heat or sideways walls of flooding rains.
+There’s no comparison to the shiny new tin toys of today that dare to compete with this grand ol’ beast, unbothered about her beauty.
+They didn’t have her heart or her unstopping stamina.
+They lack her toughness to handle intense paint-blistering heat, the thick red dust, or sideways walls of flooding rains.

-She was the cause of spreading smiles, a part of the telling-tall-tales sessions that told of her many adventurous travels.
-And always that stable grounding for plenty of the Brewers’ Best consumed, rested, and spilled across her dust covered bonnet.
+She was the cause of spreading smiles, a part of tall-tales sessions where many shared her adventurous travels.
+And she was always that stable grounding for plenty of the Brewers’ Best consumed, rested, and spilled across her dust covered bonnet.

 She was reliable.
 Rugged.
 Territory tough.

-So let’s raise a beer to this grand ol’ girl, may she follow that never ending fence line in the land of ‘Landcruiser Dreaming’.
-Always remembered as a true heroic, kickass, classic country car.
+So let’s raise a beer to this grand ol’ girl, may she follow that never-ending fence line in the land of ‘Landcruiser Dreaming’.
+Always remembered as a truly heroic, kickass, classic country car.